HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

 dependencies {
     // Basic dependencies
     implementation(com.highcapable.yukihookapi.api)
-    // ❗Must be added when used as an Xposed Module, otherwise optional compileOnly(de.robv.android.xposed.api)
+    // Must be added when used as an Xposed Module, otherwise optional compileOnly(de.robv.android.xposed.api)
-    // ❗Must be added when used as an Xposed Module, otherwise optional ksp(com.highcapable.yukihookapi.ksp.xposed)
+    // Must be added when used as an Xposed Module, otherwise optional ksp(com.highcapable.yukihookapi.ksp.xposed)
 }
 ```